polterguy/phosphorusfive/core/p5.exp/README.md

 ### Regular Expression iterators

-Both the "name iterator" and the "value iterator" also support regular expression matches, which might be useful for doing for instance case-insensitive matches, looking for occurrenceis of both "thomas" and "Thomas" for instance.
+Both the "name iterator" and the "value iterator" also support regular expression matches, which might be useful for doing for instance case-insensitive matches, looking for occurrencies of both "thomas" and "Thomas" for instance.
-Imagine something like this for instance
+Imagine something like this for instance.

 ```
 _data